muratk3n/thirdwave/en/README.md

 The Discrete Universal DEnoiser = DUDE

-If image proc ppl every do BOHICA the fun will be complete
+If image proc ppl ever do BOHICA the fun will be complete

 ---